eramons/techblog/content/post/cozy.md

 A wildcard SSL certificate covering *.cozy.mydomain.net and cozy.mydomain.net or a certificate for cozy.mydomain.net with apps domains added as Subject Alternative Name.

-* I used Clodflare for the DNS configuration.
+* I used Cloudflare for the DNS configuration.
 * In order to have proper DNS resolution inside of the home network, I set up an own DNS server.

 ## 3. Docker